cysouw/diathesis/text/c09_adverbials.md

 ### [ Np | NA ] Resultative applicative {#sec:adverbial-applicative}

-This appears to be the most productive kind of diathesis with a resultative adverbial.
-An optional prepositional phrase of an intransitive verb like *niesen* 'to sneeze' [@next a] is reformulated as an accusative with the resultative adverbial, here *voll* 'full' [@next b].
-There are many different adverbials that induce this diatheses.
+The resultative applicative appears to be the most productive kind of diathesis with a resultative preverbial.
+In this diathesis, a prepositional phrase of an intransitive verb, like *niesen* 'to sneeze' [@next a], is reformulated as an accusative with the resultative, here *vollniesen* 'to fill by sneezing' [@next b].
+There are many different resultatives that induce this diatheses.
 The list presented below is in no way complete, but should just be seen as a set of random illustrative examples.
+This diathesis is also attested with governed prepositions, like with *reden über* 'to talk about [@nnext].

 ::: ex
 a.
 Ich niese (in das Taschentuch).
 b.
 Ich niese das Taschentuch voll.
 :::

-This diathesis is also attested with governed prepositions, like with *reden über* 'to talk about [@next].

 ::: ex
 a.
 Ich rede über dein Benehmen. \